Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

-For RTT through NL, we do not observe any trend in terms of how frequently first (A1, B1, ..., E1) or later (Ax, ..., Ex, x$\;>1$) patches are plausible or compilable.
-This result is in line with TransCoder (Python) in the RTT through PL.
-Remarkably, RTT through NL and RTT through PL with TransCoder (Python) have higher plausibility rates than RTT with other models and through other PLs, as shown \fv{previously}.
+For RTT through NL, we do not observe any trend in terms of how frequently first (A1, B1, ..., E1) or second (A2, ..., E2) patches are plausible or compilable.
+Remarkably, RTT through NL and RTT through PL with TransCoder (Python) have higher plausibility rates than RTT with other models and through other PLs, as shown previously.
 This observation points back at the discussion of rigidity of code-to-code translation models in the RTT setting: They keep same variable names, other tokens and logical bugs in place.
 By contrast, NL models and code-to-code models with a PL that differs enough from the original PL show better results in RTT for bug fixing.
 They abstract and change the input buggy code enough to obtain a different representation that can in the next step lead to a bug fix.
 The uniform estimated distribution of compilable and plausible patches over the position at which they are generated also supports the argument that sampling more candidate patches from LLMs in the RTT pipeline can improve the bug fixing scores.

-\emph{Other common APR metrics.~} Exact Match, BLEU, and CodeBLEU are frequently used to check whether candidate patches resemble the ground truth in benchmarks~\cite{lu2021:codexglue}.
-Since RTT is aimed at finding functionally correct patches, not stylistically equivalent ones, we have found these metrics non-descriptive for RTT.
-Especially when using NL as intermediate, RTT can freely deviate from the original buggy code's style, evidenced by the average BLEU and CodeBLEU scores ± std over the patches that pass all tests being less than 40.1 ± 0.09 and 63.7 ± 6.7, respectively.